stefs92/Bengali-AI/Midway_Blog_Post.md

 tf.keras.layers.SpatialDropout2D(rate = 0.2, data_format=None),
 ```

-For our third approach, we removed dropouts and played with adding L1 and L2 regularizers to convolutional layers.
+For our third approach, we removed SpatialDropouts and kept the regularizers consistent ("l1").

-After performing the tuning, both the second and the third approach resulted in slightly lower omptimal accuracy.
+After performing the tuning, both the second and the third approach resulted in slightly lower omptimal accuracy (between 2.5% and 3%).

 # Making the Neural Network Deeper